ViCCo-Group/thingsvision/docs/AvailableModels.md

 $ pip install keras-cv-attention-models>=1.3.5
 ```

-The following models from the [Harmonization repo](https://github.com/serre-lab/harmonization) are available as of now:
+The following models from the [Harmonization repo](https://github.com/serre-lab/harmonization) are available:

 - `ViT_B16`
 - `ResNet50`